Xylopyrographer/STAC/manual/STAC Users Manual.md

 ### _The Red WiFi Interrupt Screen!_

 **What you're seeing:**
-<div style="margin-left: 2em;">The STAC was operating normally but a suddenly the flashing red WiFi icon appeared on the display, followed by the orange WiFi icon.
+<div style="margin-left: 2em;">The STAC was operating normally but a suddenly a flashing red WiFi icon appeared on the display, followed by the orange WiFi icon.

-This error is seen in both Operating Modes.</div>
+This condition is seen in both Operating Modes.</div>
 **What's causing it:**
-<div style="margin-left: 2em;">This means the STAC was doing its thing but lost its WiFi connection.
+<div style="margin-left: 2em;">The STAC was doing its thing but lost its WiFi connection.
 Bummer.
 The STAC is now in its WiFi connect sequence and will keep trying to connect.</div>

 **What to try:**
 <div style="margin-left: 2em;">Check for the same things under [The WiFi Connect Loop of Death](#WiFiDeathLoop).